Policies and Procedures of the Mid-Michigan Psychology Internship Consortium

 The COVID-19 pandemic has impacted the modality of the internship training experience at the Michigan Medicine site within MMPIC, but it has not impacted the quality of the training.
 Before the COVID-19 pandemic, essentially all of the training experiences (face-to-face supervision, conducting co-therapy with patients, didactics, etc.) were conducted in person.
 Currently, all training experiences are being conducted through virtual video meetings.
 Supervisors conduct supervision with their interns via Skype for Business, a HIPAA secure product installed by Michigan Medicine on all the intern computers.
 Didactics, research labs, and book/journal clubs are being conducted via Zoom.
 Patient visits are being conducted via a special Zoom product that is integrated into the EPIC Electronic Health Record at Michigan Medicine.
 This platform allows the intern and supervisor to simultaneous be present with the patient during the video visit.
 The Zoom product is HIPAA compliant and also allows for clinicians to place patients in a virtual waiting room, so that the intern and supervisor can discuss the case and develop case conceptualizations.
 Though it is unclear how long the pandemic will last and when exactly interns and supervisors will return to clinic, it is likely that interns will begin to return to clinic this year.
 Interns still have office space and clinic space reserved for their potential return to in person meetings and business, and Michigan Medicine has strict screening protocols for all individuals who enter any buildings.
 When interns do return to clinic, they will be provided with personal protective equipment (PPE) and will follow all safety protocols to ensure both intern and patient safety.

-The COVID-19 pandemic has shifted the modality, but not the quality, of the internship training experience at the Sunfield Center site within MMPIC.
-Interns will still receive and access all the clinical training and services that Sunfield Center has to offer.
-Currently, many training experiences are being conducted through virtual video meetings.
-Supervisors conduct supervision with interns via Zoom Healthcare, a HIPAA secure product.
+The COVID-19 pandemic has allowed us to explore different ways in which to provide care to families who are unable to attend treatment in person.
+Currently, the majority of training experiences are being conducted in person, while some training and services are conducted virtually.
+Supervisors conduct supervision both in person as well as via Zoom Healthcare, a HIPAA secure product.
 All interns have a personal Zoom account.
-Training and staff meetings will be conducted via Zoom.
-Intervention and therapy are being conducted via Zoom as well.
-This platform allows the intern and supervisor to simultaneously be present with the patient during the session.
+Training and staff meetings are conducted both in person and via Zoom.
+Assessment, intervention, and therapy are being conducted in person and via Zoom based on client preference.
+The Zoom platform allows the intern and supervisor to simultaneously be present with the patient during the session.
 The Zoom platform also allows clinicians to place patients in a virtual waiting room, so that the intern and supervisor can discuss the case and develop case conceptualization during the session.
-Interns have patient contact with optional plexiglass screens and personal protective equipment.
-Sunfield Center has strict screening protocols for all individuals who enter any buildings.
-When interns do return to the Sunfield Center office, they will be provided proper PPE and will follow safety protocols to ensure both intern and patient safety.
+At Sunfield Center, interns and staff are fully vaccinated and are required to follow all safety protocols, including masking, to ensure both intern and patient safety.

 Time Requirements and Schedule